How to Beat Jet Lag Quickly and Safely

 7. Don’t sleep in to help beat lag

-You’re tired and groggy and your head feels heavy and all you want to do is sleep.
+You’re tired and groggy, and your head feels heavy, and all you want to do is sleep.
 Don’t do it, don’t sleep in past 9 am at your new local time.
-Remember it’s all about recalibrating your body clock, or circadian rhythm quickly.
-Reset going to bed early, no matter how difficult stay up until at least 9 pm.
-This too will help you minimize jet lag.
+Remember, it’s all about recalibrating your body clock or circadian rhythm quickly.
+Reset going to bed early, no matter how difficult, stay up until at least 9 pm.
+This, too, will help you minimize jet lag.

 8. Go outside upon arrival

 One of the best ways to sync your body to the new time zone is to go outside for a walk to envelop yourself in the natural light.
 Your body will begin to “read” what time it is.
 Some say try to go barefoot in a park for about 20 minutes.
-Getting your bare feet on earth will help discharge the static charge that built up in you on the plane, which will allow your cells to recharge with healthy energy.
+Getting your bare feet on earth will help discharge the static charge that builds up in you on the plane, which will allow your cells to recharge with healthy energy.

 Final Thoughts on Beating Jet Lag When Traveling

-Getting your brain on the new time zone is critical to preventing jet lag.
+Getting your brain in the new time zone is critical to preventing jet lag.
 Therefore the most effective way to beat jet lag is all about managing your sleep.
 The idea is to adjust your sleep pattern quickly to your destination’s time zone.